-At Harbour Insurance, we prefer to offer the best in coverage and only sell comprehensive hull & machinery insurance coupled with liability insurance.
+At Safe Harbour Insurance, we prefer to offer the best in coverage and only sell comprehensive hull & machinery insurance coupled with liability insurance.
 However Protection & Indemnity policies are available through some of our insurance partners.

 The following lists some of the items that would not be covered:

 A boat survey helps determine the condition and overall value of your boat – it can bring hidden mechanical or structural issues to light.
 For insurance purposes, Harbour insurance requires a marine survey to be completed on the 15th year of a boat’s life and every 5 years thereafter. (or at the request of an underwriter)

 Safe Harbour Insurance recommends always initiating a boat survey before purchasing a used or older vessel.
 We can provide a list of approved surveyors if you require a survey.

 Yes.
 Our Yacht policy can provide extensions of coverage for southern navigation, and intercoastal waterway cruising for pleasure craft.
 Additional qualifications and experience are required to determine eligibility, and additional premiums and coverage conditions will apply.
-Approved hurricane plans are required if for vessels located South of our standard territory limits.
+Approved Southern Navigation Itinerary form is required if for vessels located South of our standard territory limits.